June 15, 2021: UPD Phones Down

 - George Gaumond Award (Deadline: February 12)

-The Department of Library and Information Studies in the Dewar College of Education and Human Services is excited to announce two new $1,000 Merryll Penson Scholarships for the fall 2019 semester.
-Mary Penson is the retired Executive Director of Libary Services in the Office of Instructional and Information Technology in the University System of Georgia.
-These scholarships are made possibly by many generous donations made in honor of Merryll Penson on the Occasion of her retirement from the University System on Georgia.
-Application for these scholarships are due April 21.
+The Department of Library and Information Studies in the Dewar College of Education and Human Services is excited to announce the $1,000 Merryll Penson Scholarships are expected to continue for the summer or fall 2021 semesters.
+Merryll Penson is the retired Executive Director of Library Services in the Office of Instructional and Information Technology in the University System of Georgia.
+These scholarships are made possible by many generous donations made in honor of Merryll Penson on the occasion of her retirement from the University System of Georgia.
+Application for these scholarships are due February 12.
 Application Guidelines

 - Georgia Library Association Scholarships